 You’ll also have the chance to see exactly how real Costa Ricans prepare their coffee and sample some too.

-The gift shop is perfectly reasonable and they sell excellent coffee.
+The gift shop is perfectly reasonable and they sell some of the best coffee you’ll find in Costa Rica.

 Pro tip: Allow some extra time to hike the grounds- the Costa Rican countryside here is gorgeous.